ahhmeddd-11/Data-Analyst-Internship-Day-06-Task-06/README.md

 ## Overview

 This task focuses on analyzing sales trends over time using SQL.
-The goal was to extract monthly revenue and order volume data from a e-commerce database.
+The goal was to extract monthly revenue and order volume data from an e-commerce database.

 ## Tools Used